 In another first for the Society, the grand final will go ahead on Thursday 4 June but will also be held remotely via the Law Society's video conferencing facility - Bluejeans.
 Registered judges and semi-finalist teams will be invited to attend and whilst it won't be the grand affair we are used to in the Debating Chamber of the Scottish Parliament, we are hoping it will still be a fantastic and exciting opportunity for our finalists and all pupils who are able to 'attend' and participate in a scaled down floor debate.

 The teams who made it through to our final are:

 If you are interested in entering a team for next year's tournament please contact email@example.com. iI you're new to debating please let us know and we can send you information relating to setting up a debate club at your school.
 In the meantime, the 2019/20 tournament winner will be announced soon - stay tuned!

-Whether you are experienced or new to debating, get involved with Scotland's biggest high school debating competition today and help us celebrate it's 20th anniversary while learning and developing new skills!
-David Blair, past participant and now a judge in the tournament, explains how being involved has helped him in his role as a solicitor:
+Whether you are experienced or new to debating - get involved with Scotland's biggest high school debating competition today.
+Debating is a great way to not only start learning and developing new skills but it can also help to improve your public speaking skills and develop your self-confidence.
+David Blair, past participant and now a judge in the tournament, explains how being involved has helped him in his role as a solicitor.